• Skip to main content

 “What can a neurodivergent diagnosis give me if I got this far on my own?”

-Read the longer answer“What can a neurodivergent diagnosis give me if I got this far on my own?”
+Explore the answer“What can a neurodivergent diagnosis give me if I got this far on my own?”

 diagnosis identity self-image